Joseph Blankholm

 The essays I’ve published recently have focused on diversity within the secular tradition, genealogy’s bad blood, and the many things we mean when we talk about belief.
 This short essay breaks down my approach to understanding religion.
 This review essay at Public Books gives my perspective on atheism and how to study it.
 This forum that I co-organized at The Immanent Frame explores whether atheism and secularism constitute a tradition that we can study sort of like a religion.
 My concluding essay sums up my position.
 In the past I’ve conducted research among born-again Christians in America and Zambia, especially Jehovah’s Witnesses, and I continue to be interested in how evangelicals and nonbelievers imagine one another.

 I have several years of experience as an expert witness in civil and criminal cases.
-For example, I have assessed whether a marijuana church is legally “religious,” and I have evaluated the role of religion during the formative years of defendants on death row.
+For example, I’ve assessed whether a marijuana church is legally “religious,” and I’ve evaluated the role of religion during the formative years of defendants on death row.
 Please email me with inquiries.

 Publications: